bettygordon932/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, this means that writing clean, readable, and maintainable code is often more valuable than over-engineering solutions.
 Strive to reduce complexity by breaking down problems into smaller components, using well-designed abstractions, and following DRY (Don't Repeat Yourself) principles.
 Remember, the code you write today might be read and modified a hundred times more than it was written, so keep it simple and straightforward."

 "Also, 'Premature optimization is the root of all evil.' - Donald Knuth.
 Focus on making your code correct first, then optimize if and where necessary, with clear understanding of the trade-offs involved.
 This reminds us not to let performance concerns lead to cluttered, hard-to-understand code prematurely."

+# 2024-01-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clear, concise, and maintainable code.
+Avoid over-engineering; complexity often breeds bugs and hinders evolution.
+Optimize for readability and modularity, as they contribute significantly to a program's longevity and success."

+This quote emphasizes that writing simple code doesn't mean it's simplistic or lacking depth.
+Rather, it underscores the importance of crafting elegant solutions that can stand the test of time—code that is easy to understand, debug, and enhance by both you and your fellow developers.